ZakharSol/WebPatientCareSystemApi/README.md

       - DistrictId       (FK)

 ## How to:
 After running the project via the .sln file, you need to go to the NuGet package console, and then initialize the ```Update-Database``` command.
-After these steps, you can start testing this product: you need to debug or build (https), after this action, a web page will be launched, which contains methods for testing by means of swagger.
+After these steps, you can start testing this product: you need to debug or build, after this action, a web page will be launched, which contains methods for testing by means of swagger.